Eating More Veggies Improves Key Bone Health Biomarker, Recent Study Reveals

 The final results.

-The concluding data revealed that the VI group had higher carotenoid intake and lower dietary potential renal acid load (PRAL) than the control group at the end of the study.
+The concluding data revealed that the VI group had higher carotenoid intake and lower dietary potential renal acid load4 (PRAL) than the control group at the end of the study.
 PRAL is the capacity of acid or base production in any food—foods rich in protein (e.g., meat, cheese, and eggs) produce more acid, while fruits and vegetables increase alkalis (i.e., are more alkaline, or pH basic).

 Another urinary marker of acid load (urine titratable acid) was also significantly lower (by 24%) in the veggie group.
-"Although the impact of pH on bone is still debated in the scientific literature, some evidence points to a more alkaline environment as being bone-friendly," Ferira shares.
+"Although the impact of pH on bone5 is still debated in the scientific literature, some evidence points to a more alkaline environment as being bone-friendly," Ferira shares.

 Interestingly, the vegetable group in this study also experienced a 19% reduction in serum C-terminal telopeptide of type I collagen (CTX), a marker of bone resorption (i.e., turnover).
 "This positive bone effect from increasing vegetable intake is exciting to see," says Ferira.